- The Deuce Bus offers service along the Strip and to Fremont Street at a palatable price ($8 for a 24-hour pass).

 For budget-conscious visitors, taking the bus is an effective way to get from the Strip to downtown for less.
 After all, an Uber, or Taxi cab can cost upwards of $20-$30 one way depending on where you depart from and demand.

 How To Get To Fremont Street By Bus

 Visitors on the Strip looking to get to Fremont Street by bus will need to leverage the Deuce bus route which runs up and down the Strip and extends to downtown.

-Albeit slow, the Deuce can offer great views of resorts on the Strip.
+Albeit slow, the Deuce can offer great views of resorts along the Strip.
 Grab a seat on the top floor of the double-decker bus and enjoy the ride!

 How to Buy Tickets for the Deuce